Contingency plan: Definition, examples & how to create

 Once you've created your contingency plans, share them with the right people.
 Make sure everyone knows what you'll do, so if and when the time comes, you can act as quickly and seamlessly as possible.
 Keep your contingency plans in a central source of truth so everyone can easily access them if necessary.

-Creating a project in a work management platform is a great way of distributing the plan and ensuring everyone has a step-by-step guide for how to enact it.
+Creating a project on a work management platform is a great way to distribute the plan and ensure everyone has a step-by-step guide for implementing it.

 8. Monitor contingency plans

-Review your contingency plan frequently to make sure it’s still accurate.
-Take into account new risks or new opportunities, like new hires or a changing business landscape.
+Review your contingency plan regularly to ensure it remains accurate.
+Take into account new risks or opportunities, such as new hires or a changing business landscape.
 If a new executive leader joins the team, make sure to surface the contingency plan for their review as well.

 9. Create new contingency plans (if necessary)

-It’s great if you’ve created contingency plans for all the risks you found, but make sure you’re constantly monitoring for new risks.
-If you discover a new risk, and it has a high enough severity or likelihood, create a new contingency plan for that risk.
-Likewise, you may look back on your plans and realize that some of the scenarios you once worried about aren’t likely to happen or, if they do, they won’t impact your team as much.
+It's great if you've created contingency plans for all the risks you found, but make sure you're constantly monitoring for new risks.
+If you discover a new risk with high enough severity or likelihood, create a new contingency plan for it.
+Likewise, you may look back on your plans and realize that some of the scenarios you once worried about aren't likely to happen.

 Create a contingency plan template